PipeAIRR/.github/profile/README.md

-# PipeAIRR
+# pipeAIRR

-PipeAIRR is a community resource for adaptive immune receptore repertoire sequencing (AIRR-seq) processing pipelines.
+pipeAIRR is a community resource for adaptive immune receptore repertoire sequencing (AIRR-seq) processing pipelines.

 The pipelines are implemented with [DolphinNext](https://dolphinnext.readthedocs.io/en/latest/index.html#).